Cucumber Avocado Salad with Tuna (Video)

 - Season salad to taste with salt and fresh ground black pepper, and enjoy.

-More Low-Carb Summer Salads with Tuna:
+More Low-Carb Salads with Tuna:

-Tuna Salad with Tomatoes, Cucumbers, Parsley, and Mint
+- Tuna Salad with Cucumbers, Tomatoes, Parsley, and Mint

-Cucumber Avocado Salad with Tuna
+Tuna Cucumber Avocado Salad

 Ingredients